flowd-org/flowd/docs/sources.md

 ## Concepts

-flowd can load jobs from:
+flwd can load jobs from:

 - the local filesystem (relative or absolute paths),
 - git repositories (checked out into a local cache),